Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 Named set of columns on the server which will be included in the download file.
 Default is "default" when the source is in `docs` mode, or blank for the aggregation modes.
-Options are currently "default" or can be set to blank to disable loading a predefined set.
+Options are currently "default" or "easy-download".
+The latter is a format close to that provided by downloads before the use of Elasticsearch by Indicia.
+It can be set to blank to disable loading a predefined set.
 Other sets may be provided on the warehouse in future.

 **id**